Near-Linear Time and Fixed-Parameter Tractable Algorithms for Tensor Decompositions: Introduction

-\begin{remark} Throughout we assume our input tensor has all modes of the same dimension.
-This is for presentation purposes only and we can handle tensors where modes have differing dimensions with minor modifications. \end{remark}
+\begin{remark} Throughout we assume our input tensor has all modes of the same dimension $n$.
+This is for presentation purposes only and our techniques can straightforwardly handle tensors where modes have differing dimensions with minor modifications. \end{remark}

+To summarize, we propose a polynomial-time bicriteria algorithm, using a novel sketch for tensor contractions, for $(1 + \eps)$-approximate Tensor Train decomposition, obtaining a bicriteria rank of $O(\frac{qk}{\epsilon} \log(\frac{q}{\delta}))$.
+In addition, we give fixed-parameter tractable $(1 + \eps)$-approximation algorithms for the Tucker, Tensor Train and CP decompositions which do not depend on polynomial system solvers.

+We also include fine-grained hardness results for rank-$1$ Tucker-$(2, 3)$ decomposition, rank-$1$ CP decomposition, and Tensor Train decomposition with $q = 3$, which lower-bound the optimal dependency in terms of $1/\eps$ which any algorithm with output rank $k$ can achieve.
+Additionally, we consider further generalizations of our bicriteria algorithm for Tensor Train decomposition, to other notions of tensor rank based on \textit{tensor networks}.
+Lastly, we obtain bicriteria algorithms for Tucker-$(p, q)$ decomposition with a robust loss function.